Bargmann Invariants and Correlated Geometric CP-Violating Structures in Neutral Meson Systems: Summary

 Expressing the decay amplitudes in terms of CKM matrix elements shows that these contributions involve quartic CKM products containing analogous rephasing-invariant weak-phase structure to that of the Jarlskog invariant.
 The system dependence of the quartic CKM structure reflects the hierarchical structure of weak phases across different neutral meson systems.

 To further isolate these correlated effects, we introduced the ratio $R = \frac{\Delta_4}{\Delta_3(f)\Delta_3(g)}$, constructed from third- and fourth-order invariants.
 While the third-order quantities probe single-channel interference, this ratio captures nontrivial inter-channel correlations between the \CP-sensitive parameters associated with different decay modes.
 In particular, it separates correlated contributions from factorized single-channel effects and provides a rephasing-invariant characterization of multi-channel geometric phase structure.
 The behavior of $R$ also reflects the interplay between direct and indirect \CP violation, exhibiting increased sensitivity in regimes where mixing-induced \CP violation is small, while becoming ill-defined in the exact \CP-conserving limit where the underlying geometric phase structure becomes trivial.
+In addition, a systematic expansion of $R$ in terms of small mixing- and decay-induced \CP-violating parameters allows one to disentangle phase-phase, mixing-interference, mixing-direct, and direct--direct correlation structures, while treating the interference parameters $\mathrm{Im}(\lambda_i)$ without imposing a fixed parametric hierarchy.

 Finally, the interference structure $p^*q\bar A_f A_f^*$ can be expressed in terms of the experimentally accessible parameter $\lambda_f=(q/p)(\bar A_f/A_f)$, which governs the time-dependent \CP asymmetry in neutral meson decays.
 This connection extends naturally to the multi-channel case through the ratio $R$, thereby providing a geometric framework in which both single-channel and correlated \CP-violating observables can be interpreted in terms of Bargmann invariants.
+The framework also admits a natural extension to sequential (cascade) decay processes, where higher-order invariants can encode interference effects across multiple stages of evolution.

 {\it\bf Acknowledgement :} I wish to thank Prof. Utpal Sarkar and Prof. Arghya Taraphder for support and encouragement.
 I would like to thank MoE, Government of India for research fellowship.